 Carat Weight vs Perception of Carat Weight / Price:

-Of course there is a difference in carat weight of about 0.15 carats and one color grade… returning to your question from above: YES there ARE times when I look at two diamonds with slightly different cut qualities and think that it makes more sense to purchase one over the other because it simply pencils out better and this is that scenario… I’d buy the 1.706 carat, G-color, VS-1 clarity, Signature Hearts and Arrows Diamond from Brian Gavin and leave the diamond from Blue Nile for somebody with less precise selection criteria than my own.
+Of course, there is a difference in carat weight of about 0.15 carats and one color grade.
+Returning to your question from above: YES there ARE times when I look at two diamonds with slightly different cut qualities and think that it makes more sense to purchase one over the other.
+Usually because it simply pencils out better and this is that scenario.
+I’d buy the 1.706 carat, G-color, VS-1 clarity, Signature Hearts and Arrows Diamond from Brian Gavin.
+And leave the diamond from Blue Nile for somebody with less precise selection criteria than my own.